Sustainable Agriculture Practices & Their Management

 Avoided mistakes in farm management planning thanks to the Field activity log on EOSDA Crop Monitoring.
 By entering all completed and planned field operations into the log, agriculturalists will exclude the possibility of repeated, overlapped, or missed treatments.
 Besides, EOS Crop Motoring allows tracking vegetation changes after each activity, keeping all the necessary data in one place.

-The year 2022 will witness the first EOS SAT satellite launch, and EOS SAT will have achieved its full operational capability by 2025.
-After the improvement, all stakeholders will get by 5-7 times better tasking revisit time and 2-8 times higher resolution compared to open-access data, and EOSDA will be able to generate even more accurate sustainable agriculture solutions.
+In 2023 the EOS SAT-1 satellite was launched.
+After the improvement, all stakeholders got by 5-7 times better tasking revisit time and 2-8 times higher resolution compared to open-access data, and EOSDA can now generate even more accurate sustainable agriculture solutions.

 About the author: